You can insert your own 3D objects into projects and use Spark AR Studio to edit them, add interactivity, logic and animation.

 Click the arrows next to the position, scale and rotation properties to create patches representing them in the Patch Editor.
 You can then use patches to animate the joints.

-The 3D Object (Master) will be in the Assets panel.
+The 3D Object (Main) will be in the Assets panel.
 It's the original asset file you've imported into Spark AR Studio.

 The name of the object file.